BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_4_Accessing_Bitcoind_with_Python.md

 ## Variant: Build Python from Source

-If you need to install Python 3 from source, follow these instructions, then continue with ["Creating a BitcoinRPC Project"](17_4_Accessing_Bitcoind_with_Python.md#creating-a-bitcoinrpc-project).
+If you need to install Python 3 from source, follow these instructions, then continue with ["Create a BitcoinRPC Project"](18_4_Accessing_Bitcoind_with_Python.md#create-a-bitcoinrpc-project).

 ### 1. Install Dependencies
 ```sh